32 green bathroom ideas and accessories to inspire you

 When it comes to colours, emerald or forest green tiles will give your bathroom a moody, dramatic feel, while pale pistachio, mint or light sage tiles will make your bathroom feel lighter and brighter.

 If you want to take it one step further, choosing glossy, reflective tiles can make your small space feel bigger by bouncing light around the bathroom.
-Mix your glossy tiles with matte ones if you want to stop your space looking too flat and one dimensional – combining contrastingly-textured tiles from the same colour palette will give you a cohesive, stylish look!
+Mix your glossy tiles with matt ones to prevent your space looking too flat and one-dimensional – combining contrasting textures of tile from the same colour palette will give you a cohesive, stylish look!

 And, remember - if overhauling your existing bathroom tiles is an out of budget endeavour, you don't need to worry.
 There are actually plenty of ways you can give your old tiles a completely new look without breaking the bank.

-If you’re after a quick and easy update, you can easily paint bathroom tiles with specialist chalk paint like Frenchic or Annie Sloan chalk paint – all you need to do is give your tiles a good clean with sugar soap spray before adding a lick or two of bathroom appropriate paint.
+If you’re after a quick and easy update, you can easily paint bathroom tiles with specialist chalk paint from trusted brands such as Frenchic or Annie Sloan chalk paint – all you need to do is give your tiles a good clean with sugar soap spray before adding a lick or two of bathroom appropriate paint.
+Check out our guide to find out how to use Frenchic paint, or find out how to upcyle a dresser with Annie Sloan chalk paint.

 Green bathroom tile stickers are also great for breathing new life into a tired bathroom, and can be found for under £10 on sites like Amazon (these stick-on subway tiles are our favourites!).
-These removable stickers just need to be overlaid on top of old tiles to give them a completely new colour and design.
+These peel and stick tiles just need to be overlaid on top of old tiles to give them a completely new colour and design.
 They’re particularly great if you’re living in a rented property and want to add your own stamp to the bathroom – they'll make your house feel more like a home without causing damage, meaning you won't have to risk losing your security deposit!

 Equally, if you don’t have existing tiles but like the look of a tiled bathroom splashback, you can purchase tile transfer sheets or ‘tile decals’ that adhere directly to a wall, giving it a faux tiled, textured look.
 Look out for stickers that are waterproof and oil-proof as they will be easier to clean – these ones from Amazon are hardwearing and will create an affordable yet beautiful mosaic effect!